-Note: The "DA II in training" functions are the same functions as allowed and listed on the next page for a DA II, with the exception of coronal polishing.
+Note: The "DA II in training" functions are the same functions as allowed and listed on the next page for a DA II.
 A DA II in Training may not monitor patients under nitrous oxide, take radiographs, or coronal polish until he or she successfully completes the required courses in these topics.